 The outstanding immersive Van Gogh exhibit has seen a magnitude of success across the world.
 The exhibition showcases the prolific artwork of Vincent Van Gogh in a venue that is completely transformed and reimagined before your eyes, taking you into Van Gogh’s mesmerizing world of his most famous works.

 Paintings encapsulate the entire stunning venue at 555 Center Dr. NW, Walker, MI, 49544 via two-story projections, with his most iconic artwork splashed on the walls, ceilings, and even the floors for a captivating, large-scale immersive experience that you won’t soon forget.
-Here are the top reasons why you shouldn’t miss the exhibit making its way to Grand Rapids this summer!
+Here are the top reasons why you shouldn’t miss the exhibit currently on display in Grand Rapids!